learn-co-curriculum/introduction-to-data-science/README.md

-# Introduction to data science
+# Introduction to Data Science

 ### Welcome